Team-RAT/Uber_Project/README.md

 The aim of this project was to answer the question "Is Uber of benefit to cities and if so, which UK city would most benefit from Uber operating there?".

+The economic metrics we explored were tourism spending, unemployment rates, and sentiment of people through social media sites.
+From our analysis we have not managed to prove any benefit in the fields we have explored, so cannot at this time recommend a new city for Uber to move to.

 Included in this project GitHub is the code created, graphs drawn and data sources used to analyse Uber's impact on UK cities.

 ## The 'data' Folder